JuliaGuanzon/Crypto_Arbitrage/README.md

 This helps visualize the spread between the two exchange datasets.

 Diving deeper, the focus turns to specific dates in order get a better idea of the data trends.
 The user will see individual historgrams and line graphs regarding the three time periods investigated.
 With the data provided by the individual time periods, the calculation of arbitrage spread begins by taking the higher-priced dataset minus the lower-priced dataset to understand the profit that could be gained or lost by the minute.
 From there the calculation to see what percentage of return a person could earn is computed by taking the gain (loss) and dividing it by the price of the lower-priced exchange 'close' data.

-Filter the data by only including the returns that give a positive return (>0), and ensuring that it meets the 1% threshold to cover cost.
+Next, filter the data by only including the returns that give a positive return (>0), and ensuring that it meets the 1% threshold to cover cost.

 The returns that met these requirements are then multiplied by the price of the lower-priced exchange to show what the profit would be for that day.